 Featured Scholar (Faculty)

-Betsy Dell is an Assistant Professor in CAST's Mechanical Engineering Technology and the Undeclared Engineering Technology Program Chair.
+Betsy Dell is an Associate Professor in CAST's Manufacturing and Mechanical Engineering Technology departmentand the Undeclared Engineering Technology Program Chair.
 The main focus of the scholarly activity for Professor Dell is to provide students a richer educational experience here at RIT.
 Scholarly activities range from engaging students in technical research to building a supportive community for underrepresented groups in Engineering Technology to inspiring the next generation of engineers through outreach activities.
 Dell's scholarship work has focused on three main topics: 1) retention of women students, 2) outreach to attract underrepresented groups into the engineering and technology fields and 3) making changes to curriculum to include societal impact in Materials Science based courses (example incorporating the topic of biodegradable polymers).
 With the U.S. predicting a shortage of qualified engineers for our increasing technology-based economy, one way to increase the number of engineers and provide a more diverse perspective to future engineering problems is to attract underrepresented groups, such as women, into engineering programs at college.
 Once these qualified women have entered engineering programs, studies have shown women need social support and to see that the engineering field is one where they can make a positive impact on the world.

 Dell has submitted fourteen external grant proposals totaling $1.9 million.
 She has completed five conference papers and has four additional papers to be presented in 2010.